NBISweden/AGAT/docs/gxf.md

 ### GFF2
 (29-09-2000)

-/!\ Note: Some of the changes we will see have been implemented before the offical release of the version 2.
+**/!\ Note**: Some of the changes we will see have been implemented before the offical release of the version 2.
 As consequence, several interemediate states between version 1 and 2 have existed.
 We can call them GFF1.X.
 I will not discuss further these intermediate states.

 **16/12/98**: Discussions with **Lincoln Stein** and **others**,the Version 2 format of GFF is proposed.
 **17/11/99**: **Gene Feature Finding** Version 2 format is conceptually generalized to be the **General Feature Format**

 The GFF2 format is conceptualized since the 16/12/98 but becomes officially the default version the 2000-9-29.
 [Here is the official description](snapshots/sanger_gff2.md) which is a snapshot from here: https://web.archive.org/web/20010208224442/http://www.sanger.ac.uk:80/Software/formats/GFF/GFF_Spec.shtml.
  You can find the first description (03 Feb 2000) of the GFF2 [here](snapshots/GFF2_Spec_first_draft_03_feb_2000.html) that comes from here: ftp://ftp.sanger.ac.uk/pub/resources/software/gff-old/gff/.

 Here we will review changes occured from the version 1.